wp-plugins/wp-soavis/README.txt

 * First version starting the plugin.

 == Upgrade Notice ==

+= 0.4.0 =
+* Fixed some small issues and added some small functionality, see changelog.

 = 0.3.0 =
 * Fixed some small issues and added some small functionality, see changelog.